spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## Edge

 ## Elevation
+The height above a given point.
 ## Envelope

 ## Equator
+The line of latitude that falls equidistant between the north and south poles, with the measurement of 0°.
 ## Error
 A mistake, inaccuracy, or miscalculation.
 ## Event

 ## Extrapolation
+The act of projecting a conclusion based upon existing data and current trends.
 ## Export
+In computing, an output of data in a particular format type.
 ## Feature
+A distinct attribute or property.
 ## Field
 A location outdoors, either in the built or natural environment, or an element of a record, representing a single piece of data.